Gideon-Adele/Gideon-Adele/README.md

 - 👋 Hi, I’m @Gideon-Adele
 - 👀 I’m interested in data science and machine learning and its applications in the area of healthcare informatics
 - 🌱 I’m currently researching in the area of genomics
-- 💞️ I’m looking to collaborate on any research that is related to these areas
+- 💞️ I’m looking to collaborate on any research or projects that is related to these areas.
 - 📫 You can reach via email adelegideon@gmail.com

 <!---